 When I published my first (and only so far) Kindle book called Money Blog, I was able to earn about $100 per month for about six months.
 It's since fallen to about $30-$50 per month.
 Even with 37 natural reviews accumulated so far, and a 5-star rating, I can definitely see the attrition of earnings over time, so I imagine that if you have books in obscure niches, they may earn just a few dollars per month after a few years.

 I should mention, that I also have an email list where I promote the book, so that could account for the monthly sales.
-Without your own website, and mailing list, long term sales is going to be a tough nut to crack.
+Without your own website and mailing list, long term sales are going to be a tough nut to crack.